Books

 In the Northern U.K., a coastal area knowns as the Dunans yields a deposit of green clay in mudstone.
 Photo: UKGE Limited

-A sample of rock particles from oil drill cuttings, magnified ten times.
+A sample of rock matter from oil drill cuttings, magnified ten times.
 An ideal clay deposit will contain as little of this stuff as possible - especially the limestone, which disrupts the firing process of clay.

 A potter in New Zealand extracts gray terra cotta clay from a ledge with a spade.